Peter Bray: Kayaking across the Atlantic

 Bray is considered to have saved the life of crewmate Jonathan Gornall after the row boat was hit a Force 11 storm and split in two during the 1,800-mile row from Newfoundland, Canada, to Falmouth.

 Gornall said: ”We knew that bad weather was coming and we had battened down and made ourselves as ready as possible.
 This included putting on our survival suits.
 It was so hot, however, in the rear cabin that I unzipped my suit and pulled the rubber neck seal over my head.
 Very, very stupid.
 After a wave struck I fought my way out of the wreckage only to realise that instead of floating I was sinking.
 Just then Pete appeared, ordered me not to panic and supported me in the water as I did my best to get the sea out of my suit.
 I have no doubt Pete saved my life.
 He then went on to retrieve our liferaft, in the extremely difficult circumstances, which at the very least contributed to, if not ensured, our survival.”

 Julian Spicer OBE from the Royal Humane Society commented, “Pete’s bravery in the face of danger was outstanding and his medal is extremely well deserved.”

 Bray made a successful circumnavigation of South Georgia Island in 2005, and is reportedly planning a crossing of the Bering Strait between Alaska and Russia.

 On July 8, 2009, Bray once again left St. John's, Newfoundland at 10:25 a.m. (local time) to paddle solo and unsupported across the North Atlantic Ocean, aiming to arrive in the Isles of Scilly, United Kingdom in 64 days or less to break the current record.
-This attempt also ended in failure on 19 August 2009 (Due to being in the path of Hurricane Bill).
+This attempt also ended in failure on 19 August 2009 (as a result of Hurricane Bill).

 In 2011, Aleksander Doba broke Peter's record of 76 days of longest open-water crossing ever undertaken by a kayaker by paddling 99 days and 6 hours from Dakar in Africa to Brazil.